AceVinicius/15-Puzzle/README.md

 ```

 Pictures can be changed or added adding the .bmp file in "Pictures" folder and
-adding it`s name as an argument in ./15puzzle [ image-name ]
+adding it`s name as an argument in ./15puzzle [ image-name.bmp ]